ajnsit/SimpleServer/README.md

 ## 3. Log level

-To enable logging, use '-l' argument.
-Currently, any number greater than 0 enables basic logging.
-More detailed logging is in the works.
+To enable logging, use '-v' or '--verbose.
+To disable any log output altogether use '-q' or '--quiet'

-    $ simpleserver -l1
+    $ simpleserver
     Running on port 8000

+    $ simpleserver --verbose
+    Running on port 8000
     127.0.0.1 - - [03/Feb/2016:11:10:49 +0530] "GET / HTTP/1.1" 200 - "" "Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:44.0) Gecko/20100101 Firefox/44.0"

+    $ simpleserver --verbose

+## 4. Paths

+To see the path simpleserver expects the config file to be in, use '--paths'

 Changelog